nushell/nushell.github.io/book/types_of_data.md

 ## File sizes

 Nushell also has a special type for file sizes.
-Examples include `100b`, `15kb`, and `100mb`.
+Examples include `100B`, `15kB`, and `100MB`.

-The full list of filesize units are:
+The full list of file size units are:

 | Decimal (factor of 1000) | Binary (factor of 1024) |
 | --------------- | ---------------- |